martosaur/posthog-elixir/MIGRATION.md

   end
 ```

-2. Or, if you're already using an Application, you can add add `Posthog.Application` to your own supervision tree:
+2. Or, if you're already using an Application, you can add add `PostHog.Application` to your own supervision tree:

 ```elixir
 # lib/my_app/application.ex